.

 About

-The Bachelor of Medical Science and Doctor of Medicine (Joint Medical Program) is offered jointly by the University of New England and University of Newcastle in partnership with Hunter, New England and Central Coast Local Health Districts.
+The Bachelor of Medical Science and Doctor of Medicine (Joint Medical Program) is offered jointly by the University of Newcastle and University of New England in partnership with Hunter New England and Central Coast Local Health Districts.
 There is a common curriculum across both campuses.
+The five-year program provides students with the knowledge and skills to commence a career as a doctor, able to provide and improve individual and community healthcare in an Australian context and internationally.

 Students enrolled in this program are required to undertake clinical placements at locations away from their university of enrolment.
-These placements may be outside the standard University semester dates.
+These placements may be outside the standard university semester dates.
 In third, fourth and fifth years, clinical placements are completed within the six JMP clinical schools.
-Students will have the opportunity to apply, or may be required to spend up to one year at a rural clinical school (Armidale/Taree/Tamworth).
+Students will have the opportunity to select, or may be required, to be located at a rural clinical school (Armidale/Taree/Tamworth) for one year of study.
 All students are required to complete one year at a metropolitan clinical school (Hunter/Central Coast/Maitland).

 Applicants who may be unsure of their ability to complete the program and work in the profession should contact the University prior to applying.